easybuilders/easybuild-docs/docs/installation.md

     For Lmod, EasyBuild will try to fall back to finding the `lmod` binary via the `$LMOD_CMD` environment variable, in case `lmod` is not available in `$PATH`.

-    For modern Tcl-only environment modules (version >= 4.0.0), EasyBuild will try to fall back to finding the `modulecmd.tcl` binary via the `$MODULES_CMD` environment variable, in case `modulecmd.tcl` is not available in `$PATH`.
+    For Environment Modules (version >= 4.0.0), EasyBuild will try to fall back to finding the `modulecmd.tcl` binary via the `$MODULES_CMD` environment variable, in case `modulecmd.tcl` is not available in `$PATH`.

 Additional notes:

-* Tcl(/C) environment-modules requires [Tcl](https://www.tcl-lang.org/) to be
-  installed (with header files and development libraries)
+* Environment Modules requires [Tcl](https://www.tcl-lang.org/) to be installed (with header files and development libraries)
 * Lmod requires [Lua](https://www.lua.org/) and a couple of non-standard Lua libraries (`lua-posix`, `lua-filesystem`) to be available
     * Tcl (`tclsh`) must also be available for Lmod to support module files in `Tcl` syntax
-* a guide to installing Tcl/C environment modules without having root permissions is available at [Installing environment modules without root permissions][installing_env_mod].
+* a guide to installing Environment Modules without having root permissions is available at [Installing Environment Modules without root permissions][installing_env_mod].
 * a guide to installing Lmod without having root permissions is available at [Installing Lmod without root permissions][installing_lmod].